BrellaBox Net Worth Shark Tank Update 2025

 And now, you can’t even order an umbrella rental box from them.
 John won’t be able to prove the sharks wrong until they fix this issue.
 BrellaBox shut down in 2023.

-John O’Connor and Anusha Kambhampaty are the founders of Brellabox, lived in New York, and experienced the problem of unexpected rain storms.
-They started BrellaBox as a more environment-friendly alternative to purchasing poor-quality umbrellas from street vendors.
+John O’Connor and Anusha Kambhampaty are the founders of Brellabox, live in New York, and have experienced the problem of unexpected rainstorms.
+They started BrellaBox as a more environmentally friendly alternative to purchasing poor-quality umbrellas from street vendors.
 They created an umbrella rental service with self-service umbrella vending machines.

 Anusha and John talked about BrellaBox on the show.
 They explained that it’s like a vending machine for umbrellas.
 These machines would be in busy cities where people could rent umbrellas when it’s raining.